kanflo/aaduino-zero/README.md

 From node 42: temperature:23.8°C, vcc:3.40V, rssi:-27
 ```

-It also sends an ackmowledge to the transmitter to let it know the report was received.
+It also sends an ack to the transmitter to let it know the report was received.
 This is the ```ASCK RSSI``` print in the transmitter example.

 ### AAduino Zero specs